wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

-# Overview
+# RCT-Pipeline Processing Scripts

-This is a set of four scripts to follow the rct-pipeline.
+This is a set of four scripts designed to follow the rct-pipeline workflow.
 The purpose is to:

 i.
 Output a segment level csv dataset for each tile and plot.
 ii.
 Create an input parameter dataset suitable for the mimics model